 The Large Straight Butterfly Bow Tie Pattern shape is very similar to a regular butterfly bow tie, but it’s a little easier to cut and sew since there are no curves.
 The finished bow is about 2½″ high x 5¼″ wide when tied.
 This pattern is ideal for the beginner or inexperienced seamster looking for a classic bow tie shape.

 This Large Straight Butterfly Bow Tie Pattern makes a template for an adjustable Large Straight Butterfly Bow Tie.
 Complete instructions are included right on the pattern.
 The bow ties you can make with this pattern are adjustable in size from 14½″ to 20″ (you can add or subtract length too).
 The pattern includes a ¼″ seam allowance.
 You can follow my free step-by-step tutorial (DIY Bow Tie Tutorial: Make Your Own Bow Ties) when using this pattern.

 The pattern file (PDF) is available for immediate download once you complete checkout.
 You’ll need a PDF reader to open it (like Adobe Reader or Apple Preview).
-The link to download the pattern expires in 24 hours, so please download it to a safe spot you know you’ll be able to find (like your desktop).
+The link to download the pattern expires in 24 hours or 5 downloads whichever comes first, so please download it to a safe spot you know you’ll be able to find (like your desktop).